 Nothing can crush a good mood faster than a terrible photo.
-One minute, you’re at a party, laughing and posing with friends.
-Then, someone pulls out a smartphone, so you smile for the flashing camera … only to see the final outcome looks super unflattering.
+You’re at a party one minute, laughing and posing with friends.
+Then, someone pulls out a smartphone, so you smile for the flashing camera … only to see the outcome looks super unflattering.

 There are a few photo-editing tricks that could make you look a little bit better.
-Tap or click here for five photo apps that make your pics better without any Photoshop skills.
-But this can only do so much — and sometimes people who take your picture aren’t willing to edit anything before they share it on social media.
+Tap or click here for five photo apps that make your pics better.
+But this can only do so much — and sometimes, people who take your picture aren’t willing to edit anything before they share it on social media.

 1. Push your face forward to minimize neck fat

 That’s why you need to be strategic when you pose.
-Since a picture is two-dimensional, think about what is closest and farthest away from the camera.
-Say you jut your foot out and lean back: Your foot is going to look larger since it’s closer to the camera.
+Since a picture is two-dimensional, think about what is closest and furthest from the camera.
+Suppose you put your foot out and lean back: Your foot will look larger since it’s closer to the camera.

-While you’re pushing your face forward, make sure to also elongate your neck and tip your chin down a little bit.
+While pushing your face forward, elongate your neck and tip your chin down slightly.
 In person, it looks strange.
 But on camera, it looks great.
 Anything that can minimize neck fat is a win in our book.

 2. Determine your best selfie angle